-Spencer Trask acted as finder to ITC in connection with its sale of \$500,000 of principal amount of its bridge notes, which was consummated in September 2010.
-We issued investors participating in this bridge financing warrants to purchase an aggregate of 500,000 shares of our Common Stock at a price of \$1.00 per share.
-The warrants have a term of five years and are fully exercisable.
-The bridge notes were converted into units in our private placement.
-Spencer Trask earned warrants (which are identical to the warrants issued to investors) to purchase 100,000 shares of Common Stock at a price of \$1.00 per Share as compensation for acting as a finder in the bridge financing.
-Affiliates of Spencer Trask purchased \$150,000 of bridge notes in the bridge financing.
+In October 2010, we engaged in a reverse merger transaction with InVivo Therapeutics Corporation, or ITC, a privately held Delaware corporation, pursuant to which ITC became our wholly-owned subsidiary and the business of ITC became our business.
+Prior to the consummation of the merger, Spencer Trask Ventures acted as finder to ITC in connection with the sale of \$500,000 of principal amount of bridge notes and an aggregate of 500,000 warrants in September 2010.
+Spencer Trask received 100,000 warrants (which are identical to the warrants issued to investors) as compensation for acting as a finder in the bridge financing, and affiliates of Spencer Trask purchased \$150,000 of bridge notes in the bridge financing.

-In September 2010, several related parties to Spencer Trask purchased an aggregate of 3,895,643 shares of Common Stock from various shareholders.
+In September 2010, several related parties to Spencer Trask purchased an aggregate of 3,895,643 shares of our common stock in private transactions from various shareholders.
 The aggregate purchase price paid to such shareholders by the related parties for such shares was approximately \$49,000.
 Adam K. Stern, Senior Managing Director of Spencer Trask and its designee to serve on our Board of Directors, along with certain entities in which Mr. Stern is the beneficial owner, owns 1,948,322 of these shares.
 In addition, Optical Partners, an entity beneficially owned by Kevin Kimberlin, the Chairman of Spencer Trask & Co., Inc., the parent corporation of Spencer Trask owns 1,947,321 of these shares.

-We engaged Spencer Trask as our exclusive placement agent in connection with our private placement.
+In connection with the reverse merger, we also engaged in a private placement of our securities for which Spencer Trask acted as our exclusive placement agent.
 For its services, we paid Spencer Trask (i) a cash fee equal to 10% of the gross proceeds raised in our private placement (\$1,300,000) and (ii) a non-accountable expense allowance equal to 3% of the gross proceeds raised in our private placement (\$390,000).
-In addition, we granted to Spencer Trask or its designees, for nominal consideration, five-year warrants to purchase (i) 2,600,000 shares of Common Stock at an exercise price of \$1.40 per share.
+In addition, we granted to Spencer Trask or its designees, for nominal consideration, five-year warrants to purchase (i) 2,600,000 shares of our common stock at an exercise price of \$1.00 per share and (ii) 2,600,000 shares of our common stock at an exercise price of \$1.40 per share.